CivicActions/agile-california/README.md

 n.
 Setup or used continuous monitoring

 o.
-Deployed their software in a container (i.e., utilized operating-system-level virtualization)
+Deployed their software in a container (i.e., utilized operating-system-level virtualization)We

 p.
 Provided sufficient documentation to install and run their prototype on another machine